 Creating art out of plastic

-The Plasticarium Collection pays tribute to plastic, that new cheap material that inspired so many designers during the ’60s.
-It was a product of the economic boom of the ’60s when a whole generation rejected their parents’ values and embraced inexpensive fun-loving furniture that was mass produced.
-For designers this new material symbolised cheerfulness and unpretentiousness.
+The Plasticarium Collection pays tribute to plastic, that new cheap material that inspired so many designers during the 1960s.
+It’s a product of the economic boom of the 1960s when a whole generation rejected their parents’ values and embraced inexpensive fun-loving, mass-market furniture.
+For designers, this new material symbolized cheerfulness and unpretentiousness.

 Philippe Decelle’s pieces in the ADAM give expression to a new era, relaxed, light-hearted and less constrained.

 Inge Van Eycken: “We have some 500 pieces on show in the ADAM.
-Most are from Decelle’s collection, but as he stopped collecting in 2000, we’ve augmented the collection with a number of more recent items.
-In all the collection consists of some 2,000 items and from time to time items are switched around and taken from our storeroom to be displayed.”
+Most are from Decelle’s collection.
+As he stopped collecting in 2000, we augmented the collection with a number of more recent items.
+The collection consists of some 2,000 items.
+From time to time, items switch around and go from our storeroom for display.”

 “The collection was Decelle’s lifework.
 Many items have been on show abroad, in top museums like the London Tate.
-Several museums were interested in buying some of the individual objects that Decelle had collected in a special house that was only used to store objects, but the collector preferred to keep his collection in one piece and wanted to keep the collection in Belgium.”
+Several museums showed interest in buying some of Decelle’s individual objects from a special house that was only used to store objects.
+The collector preferred to keep his collection in one piece and wanted to keep the collection in Belgium.”

-“The not-for-profit organisation Atomium reached a deal with Decelle allowing the collection to go on show in Brussels.
-It’s a unique collection, unrivalled in the world.”
+“The not-for-profit organization Atomium reached a deal with Decelle allowing the collection to go on show in Brussels.
+It’s a unique collection, unrivaled in the world.”

 The vast majority of the items on display are design gems, but more often than not everyday items.
 There are rarer items too: the prototype of an office chair.
-The chair wasn’t a success and was never commercialised.
+The chair wasn’t a success and never became commercial.
 Only 15 specimens were made and one is on show in the ADAM.

 Here, too, you will find an entire discotheque shipped to Belgium in its entirety by Decelle and recreated at the ADAM.
-The collection also includes Decelle’s favourite item: a rocking chair that he has never used!
+The collection also includes Decelle’s favorite item: a rocking chair that he has never used.

 Space discovery played an important role during the ’60s and this is also reflected in design.
 Many items of furniture reflect the space capsule.
 Admire Claude Vidili’s Sphère de isolement S2 produced in PVC in 1970 that can be used outdoors and in.
-Other items are all transparent, while the museum also boats a collection of inflatable furniture that was very popular but somewhat of a challenge to conserve.
+Other items are all transparent, while the museum also boasts a collection of inflatable furniture.
+This collection was very popular but somewhat of a challenge to conserve.

 The oil crisis of 1973 heralded the end of the golden period of plastic design.
 Soon plastic’s impact on the environment also became clear.
-At the ADAM there is today a special section devoted to pieces that have been made from resin or recycled plastic.
+At the ADAM, there is a special section for pieces made from resin or recycled plastic.